segmentio/aws-okta/docs/windows.md

 ### Installation

 1. Install [go for windows](https://golang.org/dl/) >= 1.10
+2. If you're using network drives on your system make sure that `%GOPATH%` and `%GOROOT%` point to a LOCAL disk.
+You may also need to download the zip distribution of golang and manually install on a local drive.
+3. Install gcc.
+MinGW-w64 package is known to have issues while [Win-builds](http://win-builds.org/doku.php) 1.5.0 has been confirmed working.
-2. From your favorite shell `go get github.com/segmentio/aws-okta`
+4. From your favorite shell `go get github.com/segmentio/aws-okta`
-3. Add `%USERPROFILE%\go\bin` to your PATH
+5. Add `%USERPROFILE%\go\bin` to your PATH
-4. From a cmd.exe shell run `aws-okta add` - some shells lack the required functionality for this command to work but cmd.exe is consistent
+6. From a cmd.exe shell run `aws-okta add` - some shells lack the required functionality for this command to work but cmd.exe is consistent
-5. Follow the general instructions for configuring and using `aws-okta`
+7. Follow the general instructions for configuring and using `aws-okta`
-6. To update `go get -u github.com/segmentio/aws-okta`
+8. To update `go get -u github.com/segmentio/aws-okta`

 ## Windows Subsystem for Linux